The R-matrix of the affine Yangian: Introduction

 \end{enumerate}

-We answer in the affirmative the question raised in the previous paragraph for the Yangian $\Yhg$ associated to any affine Lie algebra\footnote{ We expect our results to readily extend to type $\mathsf{A}_2^{(2)}$.} which is not of type $\mathsf{A}_1^{(1)}$ or $\mathsf{A}_2^{(2)}$.
+We answer in the affirmative the question raised in the previous paragraph for the Yangian $\Yhg$ associated to an affine Lie algebra $\g$.
 We consider the category $\OY$, consisting of the representations of $\Yhg$ whose restriction to $\g$ lies in category $\mathcal{O}$.
-We prove that there are two meromorphic braidings on $\OY$, related by a unitarity relation (see Theorem \ref{thm:main} (5) below).
-These give rise to rational solutions of \eqref{qybe} on tensor products of highest--weight representations. \Omit{ Our approach circumvents the use of Drinfeld's universal construction and builds upon the ideas developed by the last two authors, jointly with Valerio Toledano Laredo, in \cite{sachin-valerio-III, GTLW}.
-In {\em loc. cit.} one directly obtains meromorphic $R$--matrices for finite--dimensional representations of $\Yhgfin$.
-The universal $R$--matrix $\RR^{\dri}(s)$ is then recovered from their asymptotic expansions as $\Re(s/\hbar)\to\pm\infty$.
-This yields an independent, constructive proof of the existence part of \cite[Thm.~3]{drinfeld-qybe}. }
+We prove that there are two meromorphic braidings on $\OY$, related to each other by a unitarity relation.
+On any tensor product of highest--weight representations they both give rise to the same rational solution of \eqref{qybe} (see Theorems \ref{thm:main} and \ref{thm:rat} below).

-The construction of the corresponding meromorphic $R$--matrices relies on a technique which we refer to as the \emph{abelianization method} (see Section \ref{ssec:abel} for a precise description).
-Roughly, this amounts to building $\RR(s)$ from the three component of its Gaussian decomposition:
+The techniques employed in the aforementioned works of \cite{sachin-valerio-III, GTLW} appear to be constrained by the finite--dimensionality of the underlying Lie algebra and the representations of the associated Yangian.
+In spite of this, they have led us to formulate a very general principle, which we refer to as the {\em abelianization method} (see Section \ref{ssec:abel} for a detailed description).
+Roughly, this amounts to building $\RR(s)$ in the form

-Note that, in the case of $\Yhgfin$, such a factorization first appeared, as a conjecture, in the work \cite{khoroshkin-tolstoy} of Khoroshkin and Tolstoy.
-We refer the reader to the works of the third author \cite{WDYhg, WRQD} for the precise statement and proof of this conjecture, and its implications for $\RR^{\dri}(s)$.

-Since in \eqref{gauss} we further have $\RR^+(s) = \RR^-_{21}(s)^{-1}$, this equation can be viewed as an abelianization of $\RR(s)$ via a (rational) twist.